PCigales/DLNAPlayOn/README.md

 - copy PlayOn.py, ffmpeg.bat and youtube-dl.bat in the same folder
 - install ffmpeg (https://ffmpeg.org/download.html#build-windows) and youtube-dl (https://youtube-dl.org/)
 - open ffmpeg.bat and put the location of ffmpeg executable in the first line (more customization can be made later on)
-- open youtube-dl.bat and put the location of youtube-dl executable in the first line (more customization can be made later on)
+- open youtube-dl.bat and put the location of youtube-dl (or youtube-dlp, but the batch file must remains named youtube-dl.bat) executable in the first line (more customization can be made later on)
 - allow ffmpeg and python to communicate through the firewall (for more precise needs, see below)

 To simply launch the application: PlayOn s